Persona: In music

+The concept of musical personae

+The concept of personae in music was introduced by Edward T. Cone in his The Composer's Voice (1974), which dealt with the relation between the lyrical self of a song's lyrics and its composer.
+Performance studies scholar Philip Auslander includes further contextual frames, in which musical persona is the primary product of musical performances apart from the original text.
+Auslander argues that music is a primary social frame as a "principle of organization which govern events."
+In addition, he categorizes three types of personae transformation: lateral moves within the same frame at a given moment; movements from one frame to another; and within a single frame that changes over time and hypothesizes that personae transformation could only happen when the genre framing changes.
+As a strategic formation of public identity in communities, musical personae describe how music moves through cultures.
+Persona maintains stability of performance with the expectation from the audience matching in musical presentation.

+The concept of persona can also be used to refer to an instrumentalist, like a pianist and their playing style, although the term is more commonly used to refer to the voice and performance nuances of a vocalist in a studio album or in a live concert.
+In online spaces where personae are more visible, musical personae can be created through the flexible and fluid virtual bodies of avatars.

 Usually, the performers assume a role that matches the music they sing on stage, though they may also be composers.
 Many performers make use of a persona.
 Some artists create various characters, especially if their career is long and they go through many changes over time.
 For example, David Bowie initially adopted a role as alien messenger Ziggy Stardust, and later as The Thin White Duke.
 More than just artistic pseudonyms, the personae are independent characters used in the artist's shows and albums (in this example, The Rise and Fall of Ziggy Stardust and the Spiders from Mars and Station to Station).
 However, in music, a persona does not always mean a change.
 Some authors have noted that Bob Dylan's charisma is due largely to his almost stereotyped image, always with a harmonica, guitar, and with his distinctive hair, nasal voice, and clothing.
 The persona also serves to claim a right or to draw attention to a certain subject.
 That is the case of Marilyn Manson and his interest in death and morbidity, and Madonna and her interest in sexuality.

-The concept of persona in music was introduced by Edward T. Cone in his The Composer's Voice (1974), that dealt with the relation between the lyrical self of a song's lyrics and its composer.
-The concept of persona can also be used to refer to an instrumentalist, like a pianist and their playing style, although the term is more commonly used to refer to the voice and performance nuances of a vocalist in a studio album or in a live concert.
-Examples include Maria Bethânia, Elis Regina, Édith Piaf, Nina Simone, and also Mick Jagger of the Rolling Stones, who takes the guise of Satan in the song "Sympathy for the Devil" or of a housewife in "Slave".
-Sgt.
-Pepper's Lonely Hearts Club Band by the Beatles presents a group persona, including the character Billy Shears "played by" drummer Ringo Starr.